LasagnaCake/Makai/docs/specifications/anima-lang.md

 `perform` behaves more like how a function call would.
 The current state gets pushed in the stack, and then reset to its starting value.
 Once the named block is done, the stack gets popped, and **the previous state is restored**.

-If a `perform` is followed by any amount of `next`s, then the program will return execution to the `:perform` statement's location.
+If a `perform` is followed by any amount of `next`s, then the program will return execution to the `perform` statement's location.

 ### On `perform select`s